danielscamacho/scala_fpp/README.md

-SCALA FUNCTIONAL PROGRAMMING PRINCIPLES
+* SCALA FUNCTIONAL PROGRAMMING PRINCIPLES

-I am learning scala therefore I use this repo for codding.
+I am learning scala therefore I use this repo for coding.